 The Effect Of Fishing The Salmon River

-A big part of the magic of our pursuit is the brilliant 'escapism' back to mother nature and the basic 'hunter gatherer' distant memory recall.
-To pursue an often unseen amazing creature like a wild Atlantic salmon in such beautiful surroundings in itself is a huge part of the enjoyment of this pursuit.
-The flow & swirls of the river the cry of the osprey and just breathing in the natural greenery away from the electronic controlled zones of modern day society are just as potent for many anglers whether that initial tug on the fly reel commences or not.
+A big part of the magic of our pursuit is the brilliant 'escapism' back to mother nature and the basic 'hunter gatherer' far distant memory recall.
+To pursue an often unseen amazing creature like a wild Atlantic salmon in such beautiful surroundings in itself plays a huge part of the enjoyment of this pursuit.
+The flow & swirls of the river, the cry of the osprey and just breathing in the natural greenery away from the electronic controlled zones of modern day society are just as potent for many anglers whether that initial adrenalin inducing tug on the fly reel commences or not.

 Great Banter On The Salmon River